phsaurav/echo_prod_blueprint/Readme.md

 ## SOLID Principles in JonoMot

-JonoMot adheres to SOLID principles while respecting Go's philosophy:
+JonoMot adheres to SOLID principles while respecting Golang's philosophy:

 1. **Single Responsibility Principle**: Each package has a clear, focused responsibility: